Isentropic processes for axisymmetric Black Holes: Charged particle in stationary axisymmetric spacetime

 \section{Charged particle in stationary axisymmetric spacetime}

 We consider the following general stationary axisymmetric black hole in 3+1 dimensions \cite{Chandrasekhar:1985kt, PhysRevLett.124.181101}:

-The metric functions are assumed to be smooth, continuous, atleast $C^2$ differentiable, independent of the $t$ and $\phi$ coordinates and thus adapted to the Killing symmetries of stationarity, $\partial_t$ and axi-symmetry $\partial_\phi$.
+The metric functions are assumed to be smooth and continuous, at least $C^2$-differentiable, independent of the $t$ and $\phi$ coordinates, and thus adapted to the Killing symmetries of stationarity ($\partial_t$) and axisymmetry ($\partial_\phi$).
 The spacetime is assumed to be circular and asymptotically flat.
 Further, the black hole spacetime is assumed to possess a Killing horizon at $r = r_+$ such that $g^{rr} (r_+,\theta) = 0$.
-The black hole is described by its mass $M$, charge $Q$ and angular momemtum $J$.
+The black hole is described by its mass $M$, charge $Q$, and angular momentum $J$.

 The trajectory of a particle of mass $ m $ and charge $q$ can be described by the following Lagrangian :